The camera on phone is getting better than ever before.

 Luckily, some camera brands now offer a WiFi addon that can be installed on many DSLR types.

 For example, Canon Wi-Fi Adapter W-E1 is for EOS 7D Mark II, EOS 5DS, and EOS 5DS R Digital SLR cameras.
-The price is $39.95 and has an ability to send photos to a smartphone, tablet, laptop, or desktop computer with WiFi connection.
+The price is $39.95 and has an ability to send photos to a smartphone, tablet, laptop, or desktop computer under a WiFi connection.

 Moreover, Toshiba FlashAir III adaptor has been engineered to compatible with most digital cameras.
 Either you use Canon, Nikon, Sony, Kodak, Olympus, and more.